clara-coding/test/README.md

 # Iteration 2

 ## Part 1: Assignment of Feature Sets to Team Members

-**1.clone our group's repo: ecse223-group-project-p9**
+1. Clone our group's repo: ecse223-group-project-p9

-Make sure that you create your branch from the **common-base** branch and not from the **main** branch that is usually default.
+2. Please add your name and github username above in the this file: "README.md"

-For readability purposes, please branch name that is clear and contains your name
+3. Create your branch from the **common-base** branch and not from the **main** branch that is usually default.

-See diagram:
+For readability purposes, please branch name that is clear and contains your name, see diagram:

 ```mermaid
 gitGraph